panditkhushi/EDA_Loan_Project/README.md

+👩‍💻 Author

+Khushi Pandit
-# Loan Prediction Project — Data Analysis & Machine Learning for Loan Approval
+# Loan Prediction Project — Data Analysis for Loan Approval

 ## 📌Introduction
 This project demonstrates how real-world loan approval problems can be solved using data analysis and machine learning techniques.